latex3/latex3/l3in2e/readme.txt

 =====

 Token List Pointers.
 A basic LaTeX3 datatype for storing token lists.
 (These are essentially macros with no arguments.)
+The module also provides functions for arbitrary token lists.
 (Package can be compiled with checking enabled.)

 l3expan
 =======